How to Start a Chainsaw

 - Keep holding onto this trigger switch for continued operation.

-Tip: Check your electric chainsaw’s operation manual for more specific instructions.
+Tip: Check you electric chainaw's operation manual for information specific to your model.

 Safety: When starting an electric chainsaw, follow the same safety precautions as you would when starting a gas chainsaw.